As mad as a hatter

 ODOHERTY (to both.): Mad as a hatter.
 Hand me a segar.

 The expression appears again (twice) soon afterwards, in a book by the Canadian author Thomas Haliburton - The clockmaker; or the sayings and doings of Samuel Slick of Slickville, 1835:

 "And with that he turned right round, and sat down to his map and never said another word, lookin' as mad as a hatter the whole blessed time."

 "Father he larfed out like any thing; I thought he would never stop - and sister Sall got right up and walked out of the room, as mad as a hatter.
 Says she, Sam, I do believe you are a born fool, I vow."

 There's no explanation of the phrase in Haliburton's book to help us infer any sort of derivation - there's certainly no mention of poisoning or anything else to relate it to the practice of hat making.

-There is also a suggestion that the phrase was originally 'as mad as an adder', i.e. a viper.
+There is also a suggestion that the phrase was originally 'as mad as an adder', that is, a viper.
 That corresponds with the US expression 'as mad as a cut snake'.
-I can find no example of 'as mad as an adder' that predates the above citations though.
+I can find no example of 'as mad as an adder' that pre-dates the above citations though.

 Another possible explanation is from New Zealand, in the name hatter that was given to miners who work alone.
 Writing in 1889, E. Wakefield, in New Zealand after 50 Years: